telerik/reporting-docs/knowledge-base/document-map-missing-icons.md

 ---
-title: Kendo treeview icons missing in Document map area for Telerik® Reporting R3 2018 SP1 (12.2.18.1017).
+title: Kendo Treeview Icons Missing in Document Map Area
-page_title: Kendo treeview icons missing in Document map area after update to R3 2018 SP1
+page_title: Treeview icons missing in Document map after upgrade to R3 2018 SP1
+description: "Learn how to add the missing Kendo Treeview Icons to the Document Map Area of the Html5 Report Viewer in version R3 2018 SP1(12.2.18.1017)."
 slug: document-map-missing-treeview-icons
 position:
 tags: HTML5ReportViewer, DocumentMap, MissingIcons